deadlydog/deadlydog.github.io/_drafts/2019-08-11-Migrating-my-blog-from-WordPress-to-Jekyll-and-GitHub-Pages.md

 - __Source Control__ - As a software developer, using a git repo is familiar to me, and it means all changes are in source control.
 There's no external database dependency to manage and maintain.
 It also means no longer having to take backups.
 - __Markdown__ - It supports writing in your posts in [Markdown](https://www.markdownguide.org/getting-started).
 Enough said.
 - __Everything Is Text__ - Updating and creating posts is easy and can be done from any text editor, even just with the GitHub online editor.
-There's no magic going on behind the scenes; everything is plain text.
+There's no magic going on behind the scenes (other than the filename convention and FrontMatter); everything is plain text.
-- __Customization__ - There are tons of themes available for use straight away.
+- __Customization__ - There are tons of themes available.
 If you don't like them, you can customize them, or create your own from scratch, assuming you know HTML, CSS, Javascript, Liquid, and FrontMatter (before this migration I hadn't heard of [Liquid][LiquidWebsiteUrl] or [FrontMatter][FrontMatterWebsiteUrl]).
 - __Preview Changes Locally__ - Jekyll allows you to host the site on your local machine to preview any changes you've made, whether it's just a new post that you've written, or large sweeping change like changing your theme.
 This way I can preview my changes and make sure everything is the way I want it before pushing it to the live site.
 - __It's Free__ - Jekyll itself is [open source](https://github.com/jekyll/jekyll) and free.
-- __Host Your Site Anywhere__ - Because Jekyll simply outputs the HTML files of your site, you can host your site wherever you like; there are no special requirements from your hosting provider.
+- __Host Your Site Anywhere__ - Because Jekyll simply outputs the HTML files of your site, you can host your site wherever you like; there are no special requirements from your hosting provider (e.g. supporting MySQL).
 - __Free Hosting On GitHub Pages!__ - [GitHub Pages supports Jekyll](https://help.github.com/en/articles/setting-up-your-github-pages-site-locally-with-jekyll) and allows you to host your site completely for free!
 [More info](https://jekyllrb.com/docs/github-pages/).

 ### Why didn't I go to some other free hosted service